UCSD Graduate Studies Overview: University Policies/Procedures

 Graduate Student Portal

 Students may view their personal academic information, academic & financial letters, time limits, Spring Evaluations, and other milestones in the Student Portal (https://gradforms.ucsd.edu/portal/student/).
-There are also a number of request tools within the Student Portal, such as Half-Time Study request, In Absentia request, Leave of Absence or Withdrawal request, and more.
+There are also a number of request tools within the Student Portal, such as Half-Time Study, In Absentia, Leave of Absence, Withdrawal, and more.

 Academic Standing